Ransomwave/Ransomwave/README.md

 /_/|_/_/ |_/_/|_/___/\____/_/  /_/ |__/|__/_/ |_|___/___/
 </pre>

-Hi!
-My name is Ransomwave,
-I'm mostly a game developer with experience on Lua.
-Decent at Python.
-Learning webdev.

 # 📂 About me
 ### What have I accomplished?
 - 50,000,000+ game visits on my indie game project.